pymc-devs/pymc/docs/source/Gaussian_Processes.rst

   or other, depending on the implementation.
 See the notebooks for examples.
   The :code:`conditional` method works similarly.

-Calling the `prior` method will create a PyMC3 random variable that represents the latent function :math:`f(x) = \mathbf{f}`::
+Calling the `prior` method will create a PyMC random variable that represents the latent function :math:`f(x) = \mathbf{f}`::

 	f = gp.prior("f", X)

-:code:`f` is a random variable that can be used within a PyMC3 model like any other type of random variable.
+:code:`f` is a random variable that can be used within a PyMC model like any other type of random variable.
 The first argument is the name of the random variable representing the function we are placing the prior over.
 The second argument is the inputs to the function that the prior is over, :code:`X`.
-The inputs are usually known and present in the data, but they can also be PyMC3 random variables.
-If the inputs are an Aesara tensor or a PyMC3 random variable, the :code:`shape` needs to be given.
+The inputs are usually known and present in the data, but they can also be PyMC random variables.
+If the inputs are an Aesara tensor or a PyMC random variable, the :code:`shape` needs to be given.

 Usually at this point, inference is performed on the model.
 The :code:`conditional` method creates the conditional, or predictive,